ozieblo-michal/vitefast/README.md

 ### Streamlined AWS Integration :cloud:

-**One-Line Deployment:** The package is designed for seamless integration with AWS services, enabling users to launch a basic application with just a single line of command in the terminal, assuming pre-configured AWS host connection settings.
-This feature significantly simplifies the process of deploying and managing applications on the cloud.
+**One-Line Deployment:** The package was designed for seamless integration with AWS services.
+It enables to launch a basic application with a single line in the terminal.
+This feature simplifies the process of deploying and managing applications on the cloud.

 ### Educational Value :school:

-**Thorough Documentation:** It is committed to meticulously document every aspect of the package.
+**Thorough Documentation:** It was committed to document every aspect of the package.
 The documentation emphasizes the purpose and reasoning behind each feature and implementation.
-This approach aims to enhance the learning experience for users, providing them with a deeper understanding of the underlying concepts and choices made during development.

 ### Customization and Flexibility :wrench:

-**Quick Adaptation:** Acknowledging the diverse needs of different projects, the package is engineered to allow quick and straightforward adjustments.
-Users can easily tailor the package to meet specific requirements within a basic scope, providing both flexibility and efficiency in development.
+**Quick Adaptation:** The package was engineered to allow quick and straightforward adjustments.
+Users may tailor the package to specific requirements, providing development flexibility and efficiency.

 ### Technology and Best Practices :star:

-**Current Package Versions:** Reflecting the latest advancements as of January 2024, ensuring that all package versions used are up-to-date, offering users the benefits of the latest features, security patches, and optimizations.
+**Current Package Versions:** As of January 2024, all packages are up-to-date, offering latest features, security patches, and optimizations.

-**Best Coding and Architectural Practices:** The package is built with a strong emphasis on best practices in coding and architecture.
+**Best Coding and Architectural Practices:** The package was built with a strong emphasis on best practices in coding and architecture.
 This includes the use of Alpine-based images, known for their lightweight and security-focused design.
-These practices not only enhance the performance and security of applications but also provide a reference point for users to learn and incorporate these practices into their own development workflows.
+These practices enhance the performance and security of applications.

 ### Why FastAPI, not Flask :muscle:
 FastAPI is a modern, fast (high-performance) web framework for building APIs with Python 3.7+ based on standard Python type hints.
 The key features are: